takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 - opt_type : choose type of optimization from MB, SB, or RAND (multi-task Bayes, single-task Bayes, random)
 - exp_name : name for log-file
 - itr : number of BO loop
-- init_No : you can set the position of initial training points by choosing from 0 to 99
+- init_No : choose ID (from 0 to 99) which indicates a set of initial points from pre-computed index sets

 ### Example
 `python run_GBopt.py -c -l MB Exp1 500 1`